george-panou/Panou_Georgios_MSc_Thesis/README.md

 ### Abstract

-he purpose of this project is to study the behavior of machine learning applications in the environment of stock exchanges.
+Τhe purpose of this project is to study the behavior of machine learning applications in the environment of stock exchanges.
 In this regard, algorithms were developed and executed to forecast the volatility of stock exchange products.
 The implementation was developed n the context of a competition which